stiles/in-n-out-flation/README.md

 ![In-N-Out Double-Double Price vs. Inflation](plots/doubledouble_price_vs_inflation.png)

+## Data source

+This project combines two key data sources:
+- **Menu prices**: Sourced from historical Google Street View imagery of In-N-Out drive-thru menus.
+The image quality varies depending on the generation of the Street View camera and the angle of the shot.
+As a result, some menu items are occasionally listed as `null` where the model could not confidently extract a price.
+- **Inflation data**: The analysis uses the Consumer Price Index (CPI) for "Food Away From Home" (Series ID `CUUR0000SEFV`), sourced directly from the US Bureau of Labor Statistics.
+This is used because it provides a more accurate benchmark for restaurant price inflation than the general, all-items CPI.

 ## Geographic scope

 All data was collected from In-N-Out locations in the greater Los Angeles area.
 The map below shows the specific restaurant locations included in this analysis.

 ![Map of In-N-Out locations](plots/locations_map.png)

-## Data source

-In-N-Out does not publicly release historical menu pricing.
-To work around this limitation, this project uses screenshots from Google Street View's historical imagery.
-This provides a snapshot of menu prices at different locations and times, creating a unique dataset for tracking price changes.

-The image quality varies depending on the generation of the Street View camera and the angle of the shot.
-As a result, some menu items are occasionally listed as `null` in the derived data where the model could not confidently extract a price.

 ## How it works